Russia Says It May Cut Daily Oil Output by 700,000 Barrels

 “We are ready to partially cut our production early next year,” he said in an interview with Rossiya-24 TV channel, adding the volumes equate to roughly 5%-6% of what Russia’s now pumping.

+“We’ll try to find some common ground with our counterparts to prevent such risks,” Novak said.
+“But right now we’d rather take a risk of a production cut than stick to the policy of selling in line with the threshold.”

-While he described the amount as “insignificant,” a cut of that size could still tighten the global oil market at a time when many analysts predict demand in China will be rebounding.
+While he described the potential output declines as “insignificant,” a cut of that size could still tighten the global oil market at a time when many analysts predict demand in China will be rebounding.

 President Vladimir Putin told reporters on Thursday he will sign a decree on the nation’s response to the cap on Monday or Tuesday.
 It will feature “preventive measures,” he said, without elaborating.